VirtualBrainLab/Pinpoint/README.md

 Download the most recent version from the ![releases page](https://github.com/dbirman/NPTrajectoryPlanner/releases).

-Currently we are only building releases for Windows and Linux using the 25 um CCF 2017 atlas.
-If you need a Mac executable or a version using the 10um atlas please email Dan (dbirman@uw.edu).

 ### Additional linux instructions

 To run the linux executable you need to go to the unzipped folder and run `chmod +x` on the .x86_64 file.
 Some users may run into permissions issues, in which case running ` chown -R yourusername .` from within the folder should repair those.